ottorinobruni/DevProxy/README.md

 - **DevProxy.WebApp:** Contains the source code for the DevProxy web application, which displays weather forecasts.
 - **DevProxy.API:** Includes the web service for weather data, utilized by the web application.
 - **DevProxy.sln:** Main solution file connecting both the web application and API projects.
+- **mockserver branch**: Contains an example of how to integrate Postman Mock Servers to simulate API responses for faster frontend development.

 ## Article
 For more information on how to use DevProxy and its integration with your projects, please refer to the article: [Dev Proxy: Enhancing Client-Side API Reliability through Simulated Errors and Responses](https://www.ottorinobruni.com/devproxy-enhancing-client-side-api-reliability-through-simulated-errors-responses/).